 - Planned operations, except for hip and knee replacement, will still be carried out at Winchester and Basingstoke.

-- There will still be an Emergency Department at BNNH and an Emergency Department at RHCH.
+- There will still be an Emergency Department at BNHH and an Emergency Department at RHCH.

 Is centralising in this way the right thing to do?

 Our extensive engagement around the concept of a critical treatment hospital showed that there is public and stakeholder support for the principle of centralisation of acute services.